 1.1 Hummus

-HUMMUS is a Levantine spread usually prepared of mashed chickpeas.
+Hummus is a Levantine spread usually prepared with mashed chickpeas.

 Sometimes hummus is made of other beans too.
 Mashed beans are blended with tahini, lemon juice, olive oil, salt, and garlic.